-The Performance Development Programme (PDP) is for those who have been playing or singing for some time and want to take their music making to the next level.
-The students on this programme are looking to enhance their genre and technical skills through a specifically tailored programme of opportunities.
+The Performance Development Programme takes music making to the next level.
+The students on this programme are looking to enhance their genre and technical skills through a specifically tailored programme of opportunities and mentoring.
 Dependent on your age, talent, commitment and attitude towards music, we often accept new students straight onto PDP.

 - An introduction to composition and new technologies